1 - Achieve Federal ATO

 helm repo update

-1. Create a native user in Anchore that is uses the inventory-agent role permissions.
+1. Create a native user in Anchore Enterprise that uses the inventory-agent role permissions.

-1. Install the Kubernetes Inventory Agent using Helm and the values file we just built:
+2. Install the Kubernetes Inventory Agent using Helm and the values file you built:

 helm install <release> -f <values.yaml> anchore/k8s-inventory